 Missing Assertions: As is common in a great deal of reasoning, the actual conclusion of this argument is unstated in the original song.
 There are a couple different ways to think about what that final conclusion would be, but in its original form, the implications are left unstated.

 Moral Reasoning: As the argument in question here is about how people (and in particularly children) should moderate their gum-chewing, it raises familiar questions about what it means to say that someone should or should not do something.

 In this tune as well as the others, the Oompa Loompas seem to emphasize the negative effects of the behavior in question which suggests that this argument might be best construed in consequentialist terms.
 They are suggesting that excessive gum-chewing will make someone look foolish, or at least cowlish.

-Voicing: I think it’s fair to suggest that the Oompa Loompas speak for the show in this and their other songs, in effect providing a moral lesson directed specifically at the children in the viewing audience.
-When Viola and the others produce arguments expressing their own vies on these topics, they appear to be voicing the imagined voices of children in need of correction.
+Voicing: The Oompa Loompas effectively serve as a kind of Greek chorus, announcing the moral significance of events taking place in the larger story.
+Their message thus seems to express a normative stance intended for the movie audience.
+When Viola and the others produce arguments expressing their own views on these topics, they appear to be voicing the imagined voices of children in need of correction.
 The events of the story then reveal the foolishness of their actions, and the Oompa Loompas arrive to drive the point home with a specific moral lesson.
 That moral lesson is a real lesson directed at children who may be trying to decide how to deal with issues such as how much gum should I chew.

 Evaluation: I’m not going to do a complete evaluation here, but I will mention a couple of specific themes.